aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/pie-chart/find-if-data-points-are-in-the-second-pie-or-bar-on-a-pie-of-pie-or-bar-of-pie-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
-You can find if data points of series are in the second pie on *Pie of Pie* chart or in the bar of *Bar of Pie* chart using Aspose.Cells for Node.js via C++.
-Please use the [ChartPoint.isInSecondaryPlot()](https://reference.aspose.com/cells/nodejs-cpp/chartpoint/#isInSecondaryPlot--) property to determine it.
+You can find if data points of a series are in the second pie on a *Pie of Pie* chart or in the bar of a *Bar of Pie* chart using Aspose.Cells for Node.js via C++.
+Please use the [ChartPoint.isInSecondaryPlot()](https://reference.aspose.com/cells/nodejs-cpp/chartpoint/#isInSecondaryPlot--) property to determine this.

-Please download the [sample excel file](5115193.xlsx) used in the following sample code and see its console output.
-If you open the [sample excel file](5115193.xlsx), you will find all the data points which are less than 10 are inside the bar of *Bar of Pie* chart as also shown by console output.
+Please download the sample Excel file ([sample excel file](5115193.xlsx)) used in the following sample code and see its console output.
+If you open the sample Excel file, you will find that all data points less than 10 are inside the bar of the *Bar of Pie* chart, as also shown by the console output.

 ## **Find if Data Points are in the Second Pie or Bar on a Pie of Pie or Bar of Pie Chart**
 The following sample code shows how to find if data points are in the second pie or bar on a *Pie of Pie* or *Bar of Pie* chart.